nikeorever/permisos/README.md

 class MainFragment : Fragment(){
 }
 ```
-2. Annotate `@RequiredPermissions` to a method whose **return type is void(Java)/Unit(Kotlin)**, which means that only the relevant permission is granted, the method body of this method will be executed.
+2. Annotate `@RequiredPermissions` to a method whose **return type is void(Java) or Unit(Kotlin)**, which means that only the relevant permission is granted, the method body of this method will be executed.
 ```kotlin
 @RequiredPermissions(
     requestCode = 100,